Short-toed treecreeper: Distribution and habitat

 Cork oak is a preferred nesting tree in Spain.

 The short-toed treecreeper breeds in temperate woodlands across Europe from Portugal to Turkey and Greece, and in north west Africa.
 It prefers well-grown trees, especially oak and avoids pure stands of conifers.
 Where it shares its European range with common treecreeper, the latter species tends to be found mainly in coniferous forest and at higher altitudes.

 It is usually found in the lowlands, but breeds locally at up to 900 m in Germany, 1800 m in France and 1400 m in Switzerland.
 In Turkey and North Africa it is a mountain species.
 The breeding areas have July isotherms between 17-18 °C and 26 °C (63-64 °F and 79 °F).

 This treecreeper is essentially non-migratory but post-breeding dispersal may lead to vagrancy outside the normal range.
-It has occurred as a vagrant to England, Sweden, Lithuania and the Balearic Islands.
+It has occurred as a vagrant to England, Sweden (where it is now a breeding bird), Lithuania and the Balearic Islands.
 Three birds on Corsica in 1969 appeared to be of the North African subspecies C. b. mauritanica.